 Patent Protection & Roche Bolar Exemption

-In selecting the most appropriate jurisdiction to file a patent, Malta emerges as one of the most versatile EU locations due to its unique blend of Anglo-Saxo & Civil law, and advantageous protection to patent-owners in terms of a 20-year protection from date of filing.
-This is of strategic importance to manufacturers as it allows development of generics whilst safeguarding their research and development and competitive advantage.
-In the context of framing research within a competitive and robust intellectual property frame, Malta assures (since 2003) effective Bolar implementation such that Malta’s Patent & Design law allows manufacturers of generics to conduct clinical trials and testing so as to secure regulatory approval prior to expiration of the patent.
-This allows pre-market readiness in anticipation of expiry of a patent.
+In selecting the most appropriate jurisdiction for patent and generics management, Malta emerges as one of the most versatile EU locations due to its unique blend of Anglo-Saxo & Civil law.
+This is of strategic importance to manufacturers as it allows development of generics whilst safeguarding their research and safeguarding competitive advantage.
+In the context of framing research within a competitive and robust intellectual property frame, Malta assures (since 2003) effective Bolar implementation allowing manufacturers to conduct clinical trials and testing so as to secure regulatory approval prior to expiration of the patent, achieving pre-market EU readiness in anticipation of expiry of a patent.

-DAL’s team can provide advice to pharmaceutical companies, market authorisation holders, parallel importers, and other related entities on licensing of companies and products within the European Union, and licensing third country products in Europe through the right licensing procedure.
-Review of dossiers and existent quality systems and other key elements will allow the team to provide best options to facilitate the Malta company in acting as a steppingstone to other markets and safeguarding the direct/ indirect interests whether through consulting on additional procedure implementation, applying for grants and incentives related to research, development, and innovation.
-We have a long-established collaboration with Malta’s leading intellectual property specialists, enabling us to provide the client with peace of mind on such fundamental matters, whilst in parallel focusing on the business frame and strategy to develop current and or new business.
+In securing licensing of companies and products within the European Union, and licensing third country products in Europe through the right licensing procedure, DAL’s review of dossiers and existent quality systems and other key elements will allow the team to provide best options to manage new business and safeguard direct/ indirect interests, also applying for grants and incentives related to research, development, and innovation